dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 A:
 ```

-If we try this again, the model output the following:
+If we try this again, the model outputs the following:

 ```
 Yes, the odd numbers in this group add up to 107, which is an even number.